alexdlaird/hookee/README.md

 using [`pyngrok`](https://pyngrok.readthedocs.io/en/latest/), and mount a URL at `/webhook`.
 Sending any request to the `/webhook` endpoint will dump the request and response content to the console.

-More details, configuration, and extensibility coming soon, as this is still a pre-release of `hookee`.
+More details, configuration, and extensibility are coming soon, as this is still a pre-release of `hookee`.
 For now, POC features are documented in `hookee --help` as they are released.

+The plugin system will also be documented in the future.
+For now, custom plugins can be developed and stored in `~/.config/hookee/plugins`, and [the built-in plugins can be used as a reference](https://github.com/alexdlaird/hookee/tree/master/hookee/plugins).